 Since the cash was basically a wash, I decided to clean my hands of the insanity by spending the $10 on something that makes me happy.
 So I walked into my grocery store and bought a bunch of non-perishable food items.
 I then donated the lot to a local food bank.
-I figured, while many banks can be bunch of a$$holes, other banks are pretty darn good.
+I figured, while some banks are jerks, other banks are pretty darn good.

 I’ll be cancelling this credit card once the fee is reversed.

 Until then, maybe someone could donate a DeLorean to us?
-I have an active imagination, and cruising past Scotiabank in a cool car with one less inactive credit card could be fun.
+I have an active imagination, and cruising past my former bank in a cool car with one less inactive credit card could be fun.
 We could flip them our doors.
 I’ll wear my purple panties.
 Promise.